o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/variables/_index.md

 **To add and configure a variable**

-1. In the **Script Canvas** editor, open your Script Canvas graph or create one.
+1. In the **Script Canvas Editor**, open your Script Canvas graph or create one.

 1. In the **Variable Manager**, choose **Create Variable** and then choose your variable type.
 You can search to filter the list of variable types.